 If you don’t already know, Bernedoodle is a Poodle and a Bernese Mountain dog cross which was first bred by Sherry Rupke deliberately.
 It is a low-shedding, friendly, and a loyal dog that makes the best companion.

 Like most of the Poodle crosses, Bernedoodles are fluffy and adorable.
 They also come in three sizes; Standard, Miniature, and Toy.
-All of these sizes and types have different positives and negatives but in today’s article, we are gonna find 11 facts about the Mountain Bernese Poo in general.
+All of these sizes and types have different positives and negatives but in today’s article, we have covered 11 facts about the Mountain Bernese Poo in general.

 Let’s find 11 interesting facts about Bernedoodles below.